dbennell/citizen-radio/README.md

 #### Scheduling
 - : Array defining the content rotation pattern `schedule.defaultPattern`

+#### Rating System
+- `ratingSystem.enabled`: Enable or disable the rating system
+- `ratingSystem.defaultRating`: Default rating for tracks without ratings
+- `ratingSystem.minTickets`: Minimum number of rating tickets
+- `ratingSystem.maxTickets`: Maximum number of rating tickets
+- `ratingSystem.ratingPersistence`: Whether to persist ratings between sessions
+- `ratingSystem.displayOnStream`: Whether to display ratings on the stream
+- `ratingSystem.streamDelay`: Delay in seconds before displaying ratings

+#### YouTube Streaming
+- `youtube.rtmpUrl`: RTMP URL for YouTube streaming
+- `youtube.videoId`: YouTube video ID for the live stream
+- `youtube.updateMetadata`: Whether to update stream metadata periodically
+- `youtube.createAutomatically`: Whether to create a new stream automatically

 ### Command Line Arguments
-The following command line arguments can override settings in : `station.json`
+The following command line arguments can override settings in the configuration file:

+- `<video_id>`: Specify the YouTube video ID as the first argument (e.g., `npm start 7stobQGa1`)
+- `-video <video_id>` or `--video <video_id>`: Specify the YouTube video ID (e.g., `npm start -video 7stobQGa1`)
-- : Set the station's running time in hours (e.g., for 4 hours) `--uptime <hours>``--uptime 4`
+- `--uptime <hours>`: Set the station's running time in hours (e.g., `--uptime 4` for 4 hours)
-- : Set the uptime mode:
+- `--uptime-mode <mode>`: Set the uptime mode:
     - `track`: Station will stop after the specified number of hours
     - `cycle`: Station will complete its current content cycle before stopping

-`--uptime-mode <mode>`
+- `--debug`: Enable debug mode (keeps temporary files and provides more verbose logging)

+If no video ID is provided, the system will attempt to automatically find the most recent live stream using the YouTube API (requires YOUTUBE_API_KEY to be set in your .env file).

 ## Content Generation
 ### Adding Text Prompts
-The system automatically monitors the directories for new text files to process: `prompts/`
+The system automatically monitors the directories for new text files to process: `data/prompts/`
 1. **Create a Text Prompt File**:
     - Create a file in the appropriate prompt folder:
-        - - For DJ talk segments `prompts/dj/`
+        - - For DJ talk segments `data/prompts/dj/`
-        - - For advertisements `prompts/ads/`
+        - - For advertisements `data/prompts/ads/`
-        - - For station IDs and transitions `prompts/intros/`
+        - - For station IDs and transitions `data/prompts/intros/`
-        - - For podcast episodes `prompts/podcast/`
+        - - For podcast episodes `data/prompts/podcast/`
-        - - For generating station artwork `prompts/images/`
+        - - For generating station artwork `data/prompts/images/`

 `.txt`